-If a person has entered the areas in the north without permission from the authorities in the north, they may be arrested and returned to Turkey and, from Turkey, possibly returned to their country of origin.
+If a person has entered the areas in the north without permission from the authorities in the north, and they are apprehended they will most probably be arrested and returned to Turkey and, from Turkey, possibly returned to their country of origin.
 As the acquis is suspended in the areas in the north, there is no asylum system in force.
-In order to cross the “green line” through the points of crossing, a person needs a valid visa and will be checked by police acting in the north followed by RoC Police.
+In order to cross the “green line” through the points of crossing, a person needs a valid visa and will be checked by police acting in the north as well as by the RoC Police.
 As the vast majority of persons seeking asylum do not have such a visa, they cross the “green line” in an irregular manner, often with the help of smugglers.

 In 2018, it was noted that the number of persons irregularly crossing the line increased, and that the situation needed to be monitored carefully.
-In 2019, with the numbers of applicants for international protection doubling once again from the 2018 numbers (13,259 first-time applicants applied for asylum in 2019) the government stated that changes would be made to the Green Line Regulation.
+In 2019, with the numbers of applicants for international protection doubling once again as compared to 2018, the government stated that changes would be made to the Green Line Regulation.
 In addition, in March 2020 the Council of Ministers declared General Measures in the form of an Action Plan which specifically stated that a request for financial support to the European Commission would be sent for the period 2020-2021 to cover the required operating and administrative costs and equipment for surveillance of the coastline and the Green line.
-However, it is still not clear what changes will be made and how these will impact the entry of persons, the majority of whom cross at unofficial points.
-During 2020, the official crossing points were closed as a measure to prevent the spread of the coronavirus, however as the majority of asylum seekers cross at irregular points, this did not have an impact on arrivals.
+During 2020, the official crossing points were closed as a measure to prevent the spread of the COVID-19, however as the majority of asylum seekers cross at irregular points, this alone did not have an impact on arrivals.

-In March 2021 the Ministry of Interior installed razor wire along the “green line” under the justification of stemming migrant crossings from the north to the areas under the effective control of the Republic of Cyprus.
-This measure led to criticism within Cyprus as it implies the delineation of borders and further legitimises the division of Cyprus, as well as, that the issue of migration will not be solved by fences.
+In March 2021, the Ministry of Interior installed razor wire along the “green line” under the justification of stemming migrant crossings from the north to the areas under the effective control of the Republic of Cyprus.
+This measure led to criticism within Cyprus as it implies the delineation of borders and further legitimize the division of Cyprus, as well as, that the issue of migration will not be solved by fences.
 Furthermore, the measures led to reactions from the European Commission as it had not been informed contrary to the Article 10 of the Green Line Regulation that provides that “any change in the policy of the government of the republic of Cyprus on crossings of persons or goods shall only become effective after the proposed changes have been notified to the Commission and the Commission has not objected to these changes within one month”.
+Arrivals in 2021 were significantly higher than in 2020, the majority of which arrived by irregularly crossing the ‘green line’, a testament to the fact that the installation of razor wire had little, if any, impact on arrivals.

 If a person who has entered the north reaches the authorities of RoC and expresses the intention to apply for asylum, he or she will be referred to the Aliens and Immigration Unit in order to lodge an application.
 If the person has been in the RoC before and had been forcefully or voluntarily returned, or in cases of persons remaining irregularly, they may be arrested and detained.
 However, they will be given access to the asylum procedure in most cases, if requested.